How to Prevent Identity Theft With 20 Essential Steps [Updated 2024]

 3. Think twice before you post personal information about you on social networks

 There is no discussion that social media is an important part of our lives.
-Especially nowadays, when all our friends, work colleagues or family members have Facebook accounts.
+Especially nowadays, when all our friends, work colleagues or family members have a social media presence.
 It’s the one place where we can find almost anyone.

 This leads to an increasing danger for our personal information, since it’s a blurred line between what’s public and what’s private.